Real estate has been turning average people into millionaires for years. It is a tool that people have used to generate wealth for centuries.

-The minimum investment is quite high, at $25,000.
-They typical term for investments on this site are 3 to 5 years.
+The minimum investment is quite high, at $25K.
+The typical term for investments on this site is 3 to 5 years.
 Returns vary based on the individual property you invest in, but they supply you with a list of targeted returns for each property on the site.

 This is a hands off real estate investment platform.
 Unlike many of the other sites we have covered so far, AlphaFlow offers curated portfolios for accredited investors.
 You do not choose properties yourself, you leave that to the experts.

 This is another platform with a low account minimum.
-In the case of Sharestates, accredited investors can get started with just $5,000.
-They offer both debt and equity investments.
+In the case of Sharestates, accredited investors can get started with just $5K.
+It offers both debt and equity investments.
 The typical investment term with this platform is 6 to 24 months.